France to raise bond issuance in 2020 on higher redemptions

 France would benefit from a smaller state deficit next year, with the government expecting a budget shortfall of 93.1 billion euros after 96.3 billion euros this year.

-But more debt would be issued because of a higher level of debt coming due that would need to be refinanced.
-Redemptions are expected to reach 136.4 billion next year compared to 130.2 billion this year.
+But more debt would be issued because of a higher level of debt coming due that would need to be refinanced with redemptions, expected to reach 136.4 billion next year compared to 130.2 billion this year.

 On top of that, there would also be 1.8 billion euros of debt from the state railway firm SNCF that would be redeemed, after the government agreed to carry its debt on its books.